 - Do service pages, case studies, blog posts, and contact routes support one another?

-- Are priority pages easy to reach from the homepage and top-level nav?
+- Are priority pages easy to reach from the homepage and top-level navigation?

 Conversion

-- Are forms and CTAs proportionate to the user’s level of intent?
+- Are forms and CTAs appropriate for the visitor’s level of intent?

 - Are trust signals placed close to conversion points?